tdoylend/ggwren/INSTALL.md

-The JSON decoding test is designed to integrate with Nicolas Seriot's excellent JSON test suite, but it is not included by default; you can run "cd test/tests && git clone https://github.com/nst/JSONTestSuite.git" to collect it.
+The JSON decoding test is designed to integrate with Nicolas Seriot's excellent JSON test suite, but it is not included by default; you can run `cd test/tests && git clone https://github.com/nst/JSONTestSuite.git` to collect it.
 If it is not available, that part of the suite will simply be skipped and a warning message generated.